FAQ Undergraduate

 Submit a :

-Students who complete the PBME STT but do not meet one of more of these conditions will still be considered for placement in BME through the normal competitive placement process.
+Students who complete the PBME Timetable but do not meet one of more of these conditions will still be considered for placement in BME through the normal competitive placement process.

 How many PBME timetables are given out to first year students each year?